A German business delegation from Baden-Württemberg visited Havana this week seeking to identify new business and investment opportunities.

 A tour of the special area of development the ZED Mariel at the Port of Mariel was also on the agenda for the delegation.

-The sectors represented at the German business forum are industries Cuba considers strategic in its economy development plan to 2030, including construction, transport, equipment for health, energy and industry.
+The sectors represented at the German business forum are industries Cuba considers strategic in its economic development plan to 2030, including construction, transport, equipment for health, energy and industry.